 Kosher salt and freshly ground black pepper

-2 tablespoons dried herbs de Provence (can substitute Italian seasoning)
+2 tablespoons dried herbs de Provence (can

 12-14 oz. whole wheat bowtie or penne pasta